troe27/UU-GWAS06/docs/index.md

 ### 1-3 Requirements for completion

 To complete this practical you need to go through Parts 2-4 of this document and answer the questions.
 You are strongly encouraged to complete Part 5 as well, but do as much as you can as time permits.
-Please, submit your report to voichita.marinescu@imbim.uu.se **no later than May 27, 2022.**
+Please, submit your report to mailto:voichita.marinescu@imbim.uu.se **no later than May 27, 2022.**

 ### 1-4 References and Materials